 For dinner, take whatever you’ve got left in your pockets and head a short distance to The Pizza Barn, where one “Superslice” should be more than sufficient to feed even the hungriest of couples.

 These wonderful hotbeds of fresh, local produce and goods from friendly vendors have become more and more popular, but they don’t need to just satisfy your weekly handcrafted croissants fix.
-Farmers' markets are also a fantastic place to enjoy yourselves on a date.
-Many feature live music and activities, areas to sit and dine, and are generally animal-friendly which, according to every romantic comedy ever, pretty much ensures love is in the air.
-Plenty of vendors will offer you free samples, but let's be honest, you're going to end up spending at least $20-25 on some delicious snacks no matter how full you are.
+Farmers’ markets are also a fantastic place to enjoy yourselves on a date.
+Many feature live music and activities, areas to sit and dine, and are generally animal-friendly, which — according to every romantic comedy ever — pretty much ensures love is in the air.
+A select few in the county are even open year-round!
+Plenty of vendors will offer you free samples, but let’s be honest, you’re going to end up spending at least $20-25 on some delicious snacks no matter how full you are.